keplernetwork/kepler/doc/wallet/design/design.md

 matter of dropping in different `NodeClient` implementations.

 There are also two implementations of `WalletBackend` within the code at the base of the `wallet` crate. `LMDBBackend` found within
-`wallet/src/lmdb_wallet.rs` is the main implementation, and is now used by all grin wallet commands.
+`wallet/src/lmdb_wallet.rs` is the main implementation, and is now used by all kepler wallet commands.
 The earlier `FileWallet` still exists within the code, however it is not invoked, and given there are no real advantages to running it over a DB implementation, development on it has been dropped in favour of the LMDB implementation.